Home /Compare /Scarlet vs Tomato

 Can you use scarlet and tomato together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.29:1.
-Use scarlet as the dominant/darker color and tomato as the accent or highlight.
+Yes.
+Both scarlet and tomato are red shades, so they pair naturally in a monochromatic palette.
+Use scarlet as the dominant color and tomato as the accent or highlight.

 What is the hex code for scarlet?+